-The majority of the members of the Board must be considered independent by the Board, as defined in the laws and regulations.
+The majority of the members of the Board must be considered independent by the Board, as defined in the laws and regulations1.
 The Board considers annually the independent status of each of its members.
 The members of the Board are elected annually by the holders of Class A common shares.
-Throughout the term of the mandate, the members of the Board may fill any vacancy on the Board.
+Throughout the term of the mandate, the members of the Board may fill any vacancies on the Board by appointing a new director who will serve until the next annual meeting of shareholders.